 We gladly accept donations of books and media materials.
 Please bring your items for donation to the Downtown Library at 610 Quincy Street.
 For large donations, please call (605) 394-6139 prior to donating.

 To donate money, please visit the Rapid City Library Foundation page.

 Rapid City, SD 57709

-Materials that may be delivered include books, books on CD, magazines, and DVDs.
-These materials are checked out for 6 weeks and may be renewed one time.
-There are never overdue fines, however fees for lost or damaged materials will be assessed as necessary.
+Materials that may be delivered include books, books on CD, magazines, DVDs and e-readers.
+These materials check out for 6 weeks and may be renewed one time.
+There are never overdue fines; however, fees for lost or damaged materials will be assessed as necessary.

 610 Quincy Street

 The library offers three rooms for groups who need a comfortable space to meet.
 Room details and reservations can be found on the Reserve a Space page.